How to Find an Equivalent Spare Part Safely

 Step 7: Check Application Conditions

-The same part may work in one application but fail in another.
+The same spare part may work in one area and fail in another.

 • Load type